- Home

 Once you’ve chosen your strengths, the next step is to come up with examples of when you’ve used them.

 A common mistake interviewees make with this question is simply listing positive attributes one after another.
-For example: “I’m organised, creative, great at time management, etc.” Not only can this come across as a bit arrogant, but your answer might lack credibility if you don’t back your claims up with real-life instances.
+For example: “I’m organised, creative, and great at time management.”
+Not only can this come across as a bit arrogant, but your answer might lack credibility if you don’t back your claims up with real-life instances.

 The best examples are those when your strength leads to a positive outcome.
 For example, say you’re interviewing for a customer service job and want to illustrate how you always go above and beyond.
 In this case, you could tell a short story about how your hard work led a customer to leave a glowing review about your services.

-It can also be helpful to include numbers in these examples when possible.
+When possible, it can also be helpful to include numbers in these examples.
 For example: “Under my first year of management, our team reported a 20% growth in sales.”
-Using specific figures can illustrate the positive impact your actions had and lend your answer some authenticity.
+Using specific figures can illustrate the positive impact your actions had and lend your answer some credibility.

 7. Express enthusiasm for using your strengths